newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 So that template is gonna need to change a little bit.
 The entire focus is gonna be on Gatsby Node, where we dynamically create our pages and the blog template where we render the content to the screen.
 Let's get started with Gatsby `node` Now to set things up for markdown it required us to use to of the internal API on create `node` and create pages Now on create `node` was just used to generate slugs for our posts.
-That's a field we set up in Contentful.
+That's a field we set up in `Contentful`.
 So we actually don't need this anymore.
 We can remove it entirely down below.
 The only one we're going to use is create pages.